etiennestuder/java-ordered-properties/README.md

 is achieved by a decorating `java.io.BufferedWriter`.
 Reading properties to and from a file is delegated to the `java.util.Properties` class since the involved logic is quite complex and code duplication is not desired.

+The class `nu.studer.java.util.OrderedProperties` implements `equals` and `hashCode` based on the properties and the order in which they appear.
+The class also fulfills the contract of `java.io.Serializable`.

 # Usage

 ## Original functionality